flashlin/Samples/torch-qa/fine-tune/data-user/casino.md

 Q: In Live Sic Bo, What is the average return to the Player over a long period of time?
 Answer: The theoretical return to player of this game is 96.21%.
 Over a long period of time, the game is likely to average a return to the Player of 96.06% of the total bets made.

+Question: How to play Sic Bo?
+Question: How to play Live Sic Bo?
+Answer: Sic Bo, commonly known as "Big and Small," is a dice gambling game.
+It involves bets placed by participants against the house.
+Prior to each bet, the dealer shakes three dice inside a covered container.
+Once all bets are placed, the container is uncovered, and payouts are made by the dealer.
+The most common bets involve predicting the total points of the dice to be either small (4-10) or big (11-17), excluding triples.

+Question: Introduction to Sic Bo
+Question: Introduction to Live Sic Bo
+Question: Introduction to Live Dealer Sic Bo
+Answer: It's a gambling game where the house always maintains an advantageous position.

+Players cannot increase their winning odds through techniques; in the long run, the house always prevails.

+The table below illustrates betting options and their corresponding odds in Sic Bo.

+While bets like "Big" and "Small" are more favorable for players, the house still maintains an edge.
+Some casinos even allow bets on odd/even, totals of three dice (adding their points), and specific combinations of three dice.